-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and disconnect the spark-plug wires from the spark plugs.
+- Park the machine on a level surface, disengage the blade-control switch (PTO), and engage the parking brake. - 2.
+Shut off the engine, remove the key, and disconnect the spark-plug wires from the spark plugs.

 Inspecting the Blades

 Service Interval: Before each use or daily